heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 GardnerH asks:

 <i>When Julia Morgan designed The Heritage she added roses on the outside and inside of the building.
 We wonder why she did this.
 Did she have a hidden meaning that is lost to us.
 Or was the rose motif used to convey her feelings about the people who lived here?
 Might roses have been a theme for benefactors whose finances helped build this fascinating building?
-First we will describe where the roses are located and then, we hope in this and future articles, to try to explain why Julia placed so many roses in The Heritage.</i>
+First we will describe where the roses are located and then, we hope in this and future articles, to try to explain why Julia placed so many roses in the Heritage.</i>

 ***